Did you pay with a credit card or debit card? Bank wire? Cryptocurrency?

 Visa and Mastercard guarantee that you can apply for a chargeback at any time within 120 days from the date of the transaction.
 Under certain conditions, the chargeback processing period can be as many as 540 days.
 In some jurisdictions, the law provides you with even more time to apply for a chargeback.

-The technical term for your bank is the issuing bank.
-Once the issuing bank accepts your request, it will raise a dispute with the merchant’s bank.
-The technical term for the merchant’s bank is the acquiring bank.
+Once the issuing bank accepts your request, it will raise a dispute with the merchant’s bank or the acquiring bank.
 The issuing bank alerts the acquiring bank through the credit card network’s dispute resolution center scheme.
 The acquiring bank then informs the merchant.
-In certain cases, the sum you challenge may at this time re-appear in your account as a temporary credit.
-If so, DO NOT use it.
-Wait until you win your case and the temporary credit becomes permanent.

 The Global Leader in Resolving Complex Card-not-Present Transactions